 How do the state and local orders impact dealership operations?

-Cal/OSHA has issued an FAQ on its new rules, which you can access by clicking here.
+Cal/OSHA has also issued an FAQ on its rules, which you can access by clicking here.

 To add employees to your CNCDA organization roster so they begin receiving these updates, please submit their contact information here.

 Who should I notify when there is workplace exposure to COVID-19?